vlasenkoalexey/FSharp.Interactive.Intellisense/README.md

 + Replaced remoting with WCF named pipes
 + Retry accessing client autocomplete service after registration to make sure that it is up and running
 + Find a way to access FSI autocomplete API - done !!!!
-- No autocomplete on space
++ No autocomplete on space - dismiss session
 - Merge output of custom built fsi provider and FSI autocomplete service
 - Autocomplete for static variables let somevar = Some(1);; somvar.Value. <-
   - Need to evaluate something in FSI -> try using redirected input